 To troubleshoot the cloudLibrary app and resolve error messages, see the support section of the cloudLibrary website.

-The Scarborough Public Library also offers its patrons digital access to technology-related titles (software, programming, web development, game design, etc.) through the ProQuest ebrary.
+The Scarborough Public Library also offers its patrons digital access to technology-related titles (software, programming, web development, game design, etc.) through ProQuest Ebook Central.

 Your card must be current (not expired) and you must have no outstanding charges over $5.00 to use either service.
 For assistance with the cloudLibrary or the Proquest ebrary please call the Reference Desk at 883-4723 option 4 or visit us in person with your eReading device.